 Mary Higgins was born and raised in Washington DC.
-She received her BFA from The Corcoran College of Art and Design in Washington DC.
-She worked for six years at the Phillips Collection in Washington DC before moving to Northern Virginia.
-She received her MA in Visual Information Technology from George Mason University in Fairfax, Virginia where she received a Graduate Teaching Fellowship.
-She served as an adjunct professor at George Mason University while working full time as a creative director for start-up technology company.
+After graduating with a BFA from Corcoran College of Art and Design in 1986, she worked for six years at The Phillips Collection before moving to Northern Virginia.
+She received her MA in Visual Information Technology from George Mason University in 1995 where she received a Graduate Teaching Fellowship and taught a graduate level computer animation course.
+From the late 90’s through the early 2000’s, she served as an adjunct professor at George Mason University while working as a creative director for a start-up technology company.

 In addition to the museums, Mary has memories of “stop-in” visits to the legendary Franz Bader Gallery and bookstore.
 She remembers Franz Bader coming out of his office to greet and converse with her mother as she leisurely looked at the books in his store.
 Franz Bader’s warm approach to artists and gallery visitors made a lasting impression.

-One of her favorite youthful “off the mall” museum excursions was the Phillips Collection.
-Mary first encountered the Paul Klee room as well as the mediative Mark Rothko room during these early visits.
+One of her favorite youthful “off the Mall” museum excursions was The Phillips Collection.
+Mary first encountered the Paul Klee room, as well as the mediative Mark Rothko room during these early visits.
 The Phillips Collection became another DC home and a haven to study contemporary visual art in an intimate environment.